isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Director's Column .md

 In “Spicy Nation: From India to Singapore”, Malarvele Ilangovan traces the evolution of Indian food that followed the Indian diaspora to Singapore, picking up Southeast Asian influences and nuances that have resulted in distinctively multi¬ethnic concoctions that are still Indian at their core.

-Amanda Lee Koe’s article “Into the Melting Pot: Food as Culture” is perhaps the best example of this mixing of cultures, memories and values — yu sheng, though still disputed as a Singaporean invention, is described as a communal dance of feasting and invocation to the God of Wealth.
+Amanda Lee Koe’s article “Into the Melting Pot: Food as Culture” is perhaps the best example of this mixing of cultures, memories and values — *yu sheng*, though still disputed as a Singaporean invention, is described as a communal dance of feasting and invocation to the God of Wealth.

 This sense of how food binds us with unbreakable ties can almost be vicariously tasted in Ang Seow Leng’s personal account of her family’s love story with Teochew food and her despair that most of it will be lost in translation in years to come as ties to our dialect heritage weakens with each passing generation.